 There is a lot of interest in practicing rural medicine among medical students, but there are also a lot of unknowns.
-To help students get a better understanding of what a rural experience is really like, the Foundation is organizing a series of evening video-chat opportunities with rural physicians who are just a few years into their practice.
+To help students get a better understanding of what a rural practice is really like, the Foundation has organized a series of video-chat opportunities with rural physicians.

-While the target audience is medical school students, anyone is welcome to participate.
+While the target audience is medical school students, anyone with an interest in rural medicine is welcome to participate.
 All these seminars are provided free of charge, but you must register to participate.
 Please use the dated button-links below.

 We are pleased to announce our second “Talk with a Rural Doc” seminar for 2021 will feature rural emergency medicine!